saifshaikh48/enhancements/enhancements/windows-containers/windows-node-egress-proxy.md

 In all cases, Windows nodes can be joined to the cluster after altering proxy settings, which would result in WMCO applying proxy settings during initial node configuration.
-In the latter 2 scenarios, Windows nodes may already exist in the cluster, in which case WMCO would reconcile to update them.
+In the latter 2 scenarios, Windows nodes may already exist in the cluster, in which case WMCO will react to the changes, updating the state of each instance.

 ### Risks, Drawbacks, and Mitigations